ceramic-sf/quick-boi-source/bolq.md

 Consider a study of the genetic heritability of traits where one defines the heritability of a trait as its degree of statistical correlation with how genetically related the people are.
 According to this idea, one would have presumed in the past that being a slave was a heritable trait in America.
 This is a bad study because it finds correlations without explanations.

 Or another study that shows that happiness is 90% heritable.
 However this has two problems.
 First, due to the problem with [behaviourism](#the-problem-with-behaviourism-in-psychology), you cannot know if the people in the study are truly happy.
 Second, the genes could be causing any number of other factors that are not directly causing happiness.
 The genes found could be for facial bone shape that made people be called beautiful by others and receiving positive social interactions, thus leading to happiness.
-The consequence of the study might be to give up on trying to make people happy, however this would be false because you could change factors about how society perceives faces, and that could increse happiness.
+The consequence of the study might be to give up on trying to make people happy, however this would be false because you could change factors about how society perceives faces, and that could increase happiness.

 *Statistical correlations cannot inform what causes what, but one adds the inductivist equivocation that "they can be suggestive though".*